rag-h/MATLAB_UR5e_RTDE/README.md

 ## From inside MATLAB (ALL operating systems)
 1. Select Set path.
 ![Select set Path](https://github.com/rag-h/mtrn4230_course_development/blob/main/rtde/images/select%20set%20path.png)
 2. Navigate to where you saved the rtde folder.
 The path should be something like "C:\Program Files\MATLAB\R2021b\toolbox\RTDE" for **windows**.
-For **OSX**, you’ll need to select the “rvctools alias” that you saved on the desktop.
+For **OSX**, you’ll need to select the “rtde alias” that you saved on the desktop.
 (Note: The image below is just an example, it does not show the correct file path)

 ![Find File](https://github.com/rag-h/mtrn4230_course_development/blob/main/rtde/images/setpath.png)

 3. Press save.
 4. Install the Instrument Control Toolbox in Matlab.
 In the Matlab Command Window, type "tmtool", a pop up window will appear, saying "require Instrument Control Toolbox".
 11. Click on the tab "Instrument Control Toolbox" in the popped up window